Many of the common concerns about early childhood Singapore-based parents have tended to revolve around education.

 The preschool years are an especially learning-rich time because a child’s brain grows faster and more extensively in those first five years of life than at any other point in their development.

-Children’s receptiveness to new experiences and their ability to take in new information are highest in early childhood, which means there’s no better time for them to start learning new things.
+A good preschool program helps children’s receptiveness to new experiences.
+Their ability to take in new information is highest in early childhood, which means there’s no better time for them to start learning new things.